-For nearly 40 years, Lilly Conferences have provided opportunities for the presentation of the scholarship of teaching and learning.
+For 40+ years, Lilly Conferences have provided opportunities for the presentation of the scholarship of teaching and learning.
 Conference participants are made up of faculty and administrators at various stages in their academic careers that come from across the United States, representing nearly every discipline found in higher education.
 The Austin conference maintains the same overall theme: “Evidence-Based Teaching and Learning” while tracks and subthemes vary by year.
-We always offer a variety of sessions so that participants can match their learning preference to the presentations formats: 20- and 50-minute concurrent sessions, traditional plenary addresses, round table discussions, and poster sessions.
-Conference presentations are selected through a blind peer-review process.
+We always offer a variety of sessions so that participants can match their learning preference to the presentation formats: 20- and 40-minute concurrent sessions, traditional plenary addresses, roundtable discussions, and poster sessions.
+Conference presentations are selected through a double-blind peer review process.

 The mission of the Lilly Conferences is to provide a forum to share and model a scholarly approach to teaching and learning that reports quality student learning outcomes while promoting professional development of faculty.

 Community is a cornerstone to improving student learning.

 Everyone responsible for teaching has the ability and desire to learn to be a better teacher.

 Advancing education is a fundamental need in every society.